Table of Contents

 The Galapagos is a magical archipelago off the Ecuadorian Coast.
 Visiting this archipelago is undoubtedly a thrilling adventure.
 Its stunning volcanoes, beaches, and precious wildlife make it any traveler’s dream.

-An adventure does require some thoughtful packing!
+An adventure this unique does require some thoughtful packing!
 There are essentials you cannot forget when venturing to the Galapagos.
 Luckily, we’ve created a Galapagos packing list that will ensure you have your most epic trip yet.
-We’ve also included sections on what to wear on the Galapagos Islands, what NOT to bring and answers to FAQs.
+We’ve also included sections on what to wear on the Galapagos Islands, what NOT to bring, and answers to FAQs.

 Swimming in Galapagos